Use case #0003

 The posting that happens before the collections team arrives is the posting that prevents unnecessary calls, over-provisioning, and understated collection rates

-Three things happen before 9 AM on EMI due date morning that depend on the repayment posting being current: the collections team reviews the previous day's collections data and decides which accounts to call; the risk system updates DPD counts and identifies new overdue accounts; and the management dashboard's collection rate figure is computed.
-All three are wrong if the previous night's NACH settlements have not been posted.
+Three things happen before 9 AM on monthly payment due date morning that depend on the repayment posting being current: the collections team reviews the previous day's collections data and decides which accounts to call; the risk system updates DPD counts and identifies new overdue accounts; and the management dashboard's collection rate figure is computed.
+All three are wrong if the previous night's ACH settlements have not been posted.
 An operations team that has not yet processed the settlement file, a risk system counting paid accounts as overdue, and a management dashboard showing a collection rate 5 percentage points below the actual — all caused by a posting process that takes 26 minutes to run but has not run yet at 9 AM.
 The Repayment Agent AI runs the posting at the moment the settlement file arrives — which is always before anyone arrives at the office to need the data.